 Even if you are eligible for debt consolidation, you may not qualify for a favorable rate that is less that your current debts.
 Many companies that offer debt consolidation loans dangle ultra-low rates in front of you to get you in the door, but they can’t offer you that kind of rate unless you have an excellent FICO score and a low debt-to-income ratio.
 If you’re considering a balance transfer card, you may not even qualify unless your credit score is excellent.
 And if you want to do a cash-out refinance, you might have trouble finding a low rate without excellent credit.

 It’s true that debt consolidation methods could allow you to pay off the creditors you owe faster, but they could also cost you a lot more each month than a debt relief program could.

-* Debt consolidation loans extend the amount of time you have to pay off your debt to 24-72 months, so if you consolidate $5,000 or more in debt, you could expect to pay hundreds of dollars more each month in interest.
+- Debt consolidation loans extend the amount of time you have to pay off your debt to 24-72 months, so if you consolidate $5,000 or more in debt, you could end up paying more each month.

 Debt consolidation works best if:

 - You can afford to pay off your debt during the term of your debt consolidation loan or the promotional term of your balance transfer card

 - You have excellent credit and can get a low rate